 I didn’t want accolades for my running achievements.
 I wanted to feel like I did when I was a happy, active kid

 With the therapy going well, my running started to improve.
 I was competing again which was a huge boost to my self-esteem.
 I was still experiencing negative thoughts but I was equipped with tools and techniques to cope and now I craved new running targets to aim for.
 First it was completing another marathon, then it was breaking the 3 hour marathon barrier.
 I also combined shorter distances and won a track series for my age category.
 My life was changing and it was all a huge confidence boost.
 I didn’t want accolades or people to praise me, I just wanted it for me.
-I wanted to feel like I did when I was happy, active kid.
+I wanted to feel like I did when I was a happy, active kid.

 In 2017 a fellow veteran suggested I apply for a place in the Invictus Games.